Travel Safety Tips

 • You’ll want to make sure you can verify that your service animal is certified.
 The airline staff may ask you specific questions to confirm that your pet is an official service animal.

-Again, these are general guidelines and each airline will have their own set of rules and restrictions when it comes to traveling with pets.
+These are general guidelines for pet travel, however each airline will have their own set of rules and restrictions when it comes to traveling with pets.
+Review your airline’s pet policies before flying.

 When you’re traveling, hotels are your home away from home.
 Many hotels have taken this to heart by welcoming pets.
 Here are just a few of the hotel chains that welcome pets.